 Factors to Consider When Shopping for the Best USSSA Baseball Bat

-Bat standards for USSSA have not changed since 2005.
-This can be confusing because USA bat requirements were changed in 2018.
+Bat standards for the USSSA have not changed since 2005.
+This can be confusing because the USA bat requirements were changed in 2018.

 To begin your search, you must find a bat that has the USSSA thumbprint.
 It will be located on the bat’s taper and will have the 1.15 BPF stamp.

 BPF stands for Bat Performance Factor, and it is how fast the ball comes off the bat.
 A legal USSSA bat must have this thumbprint and stamp.

 In addition to the thumbprint and stamp, taking these other characteristics into consideration while looking will ensure purchasing the perfect bat.

 USSSA bats are offered in three types of materials: composite, alloy, and hybrid.
 A composite bat has more pop, a larger sweet spot, and sounds like a crack of a tree branch.

 These bats require a break in time of about 150-200 hits.
 If this bat gets damaged, it will crack.
 It is not recommended for temperatures under 65℉.